Uni-Jay/Ican-frontend/README.md

 ## 🎯 Overview

-The ICAN ExamHack Frontend is a comprehensive React Native application built with Expo, designed to serve as the primary interface for ICAN members.
+The ICAN EduHack Frontend is a comprehensive React Native application built with Expo, designed to serve as the primary interface for ICAN members.
 This application provides a modern, intuitive, and feature-rich platform for professional development, financial management, event participation, and community engagement.

 ### 🌟 Key Highlights